-Have you ever heard an addict or alcoholic say they wish they were sober but they physically can’t quit drinking or using?
+Have you ever heard a person with substance use disorder or alcoholic say they wish they were sober but they physically can’t quit drinking or using?
 It’s not just another lie.
 After prolonged periods of drinking and using drugs, the human body can become physically dependent on the substances—toxic is the new normal.
 To quit cold turkey can be life threatening.
 This is where a medically supervised detox like the program offered at the world-renowned Cliffside Malibu comes in.
 In addition to protecting people from the various life-threatening medical issues they could encounter during untreated withdrawal, a medical detox program can also facilitate a comfortable transition into rehab.
 This is because medically supervised detox, though beneficial and almost always necessary, is not the end of addiction treatment.
 It’s just the beginning.

 So, what is a medically supervised detox?
 It is a clinical setting with doctors and nurses available around the clock to monitor a person’s withdrawal from drugs and/or alcohol.
 Sometimes detox includes administering medication, but the specifics vary widely according to the individual and the substances used.
 There is never a guarantee that a person will be safe or comfortable during detox, it is often a painful process.
 However, there are therapies available to treat or prevent the worst symptoms of withdrawal.
 Under a physician’s care, individuals are monitored for signs of hallucinations, scevere anxiety and cardiovascular distress.
 A whole range of medications may be used to manage symptoms like high blood pressure, nausea, vomiting or anxiety.
 Anticonvulsants might also be provided, depending on personal history.